chinesedfan/codejam/2019/kickstart/README.md

 #### Problem A. Cherries Mesh

 MST is not efficient enough.
 Just create a spanning forest using only edges of weight 1.

+#### Problem B. Code-Eat Switcher

+Pick Coding/Eat greedily.
+And check the other condition can be satisfied.
+It will be O(D*S).
+If calculated the cumulative sum in advance, and find the slot index by binary search.
+It can be O(SlogS).